 Install a colorblind simulator for Chrome.
 Try one (or both) of the following:

-Navigate to some of your most visited sites – especially those that have some sort of notifications.
+Navigate to some of your most visited sites – especially those that have some sort of notifications that you would expect to be red (error), yellow (info/warning), green (success).
 (You can also look at design sites like Dribbble)

 - What would be difficult about navigating the web while color blind?